OscarVelandia/learning-nextjs/README.md

 * Public directory can't be renamed
 * The files inside the *public directory* can't be named as any file in the *pages folder*yarn dev

+### Metadata
+* Is added with the `<Head>` component the documentation of it is [here](https://nextjs.org/docs/api-reference/next/head)

+### Sass config
+* We can find the tutorial to use SCSS files in our project [here](https://nextjs.org/blog/next-9-3#built-in-sass-support-for-global-stylesheets), this project is already using Sass
+* Since Next.js 9.3 Sass is natively supported, for this reason the [next-sass plugin](https://github.com/zeit/next-plugins/tree/master/packages/next-sass) isn't required and instead of node-sass, the dependency is sass.

+  #### About the styles configuration
+    * To set global styles, first is necessary create a *_app.tsx* file (*.js* if the project doesn't use Typescript) with the same config used in this project, in this file will be imported all the stylesheet needed globally.
+    * Next.js only accepts [SASS modules](https://nextjs.org/blog/next-9-3#built-in-sass-css-module-support-for-component-level-styles) or global stylesheets.
+    * The module stylesheet can't be imported with destructuring, to use the classes we need to do something like:

+    ```javascript
+    import styles from "./layout.module.scss";

+    <div className={`${styles.container}`}></div>
+    ```

 ## Static generation (SG) and server-side rendering (SSR)